Enjoying New York City on a Budget

 If you're walking on an avenue, you'll know you are either heading north or south.

 If the side streets increase in number as you walk (for example, 42nd Street, 43rd Street, 44th Street), you'll know you're heading north.
-If not—you've guessed it—you're going south.
+If not—you've guessed it—you are travelling south.

 From the Greenwich Village area, streets increase in numbers all the way to the northern tip of Manhattan.